nepenth/knowledge-base/README.md

 ### Functional Interfaces <a name="functional-interfaces"></a>
-"Functional Interfaces category explores core concepts of functional programming paradigms in Java, focusing on key interfaces like Function, Consumer, and Supplier, with practical applications through interview-style questions."
+Functional Interfaces: Explore core concepts and interview questions for functional programming interfaces in Java, focusing on pure functions, immutability, and higher-order functions.
 *Subcategories: Interview Questions*
 *Items: 1*